 No, the inhabitants of a geographical district do not form the Church of Christ.
 No, a ministry which joins together and confounds in one mass and with the same rights the converted and the unconverted, unbelievers and believers, gifted and ungifted, is not the true ministry, but a confusion established by man.

-It is in vain for the author of the &#8220;Examination&#8221; to connect and fuse together gifts and offices.
+It is in vain for the author of the "Examination" to connect and fuse together gifts and offices.
 I defy him to bring forward, in the biblical history of ministry, anything similar to the system in which he acts and which he maintains.
 And if the body of Christ is one, how can these geographical districts be that body?
-That in one particular town the children of God should all unite together and form a body, can be understood*;* the Bible has made me understand it: but that in the constitution of the Church there should be any thing like nationalism, any thing like nationality in the matter of the Church, is what is not found in the word of God.
+That in one particular town the children of God should all unite together and form a body, can be understood; the Bible has made me understand it: but that in the constitution of the Church there should be any thing like nationalism, any thing like nationality in the matter of the Church, is what is not found in the word of God.

-No, the word of God does not speak to us of the fusion of gifts and offices; it does not at all justify the system of the &#8220;Examination.&#8221; It shews us, outside all human order, the extraordinary call of Paul, a call which the &#8220;Examination&#8221; leaves entirely aside.
+No, the word of God does not speak to us of the fusion of gifts and offices; it does not at all justify the system of the "Examination."
+It shews us, outside all human order, the extraordinary call of Paul, a call which the "Examination" leaves entirely aside.
 It is to Paul that had been committed the revelation of a mystery hidden from ages and from generations (@Colossians 1: 26), a revelation, observe, precisely of this truth of the Church of God, one body, united to Christ on high; and Paul particularly insists that the ministry which was intrusted to him has no relation with that which went before.